garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 ### Shield change to your Sapling address

-Like Bitcoin, when using transparent addresses, change from a transaction goes to a new transparent address which can lead to youur funds being spread over multiple addresses. zec-qt-wallet allows you to set an option to automatically send this change to a Sapling address via the **Shield change from t-Addresses to your sapling address** option.
+Like Bitcoin, when using transparent addresses, change from a transaction goes to a new transparent address which can lead to your funds being spread over multiple addresses. zec-qt-wallet allows you to set an option to automatically send this change to a Sapling address via the **Shield change from t-Addresses to your sapling address** option.
 As for transparent addresses this was a measure to preserve privacy and prevent trivial linking of transactions on the blockchain shielded (z) addresses do not have this property and any change is returned to the sending address.

 ### Connect via TOR